 I’m just going to come right out and say it: I borderline hated Marrakech.
-I resented having to go back after Tom and I went to Agadir.
+I resented having to go back after my partner and I went to Agadir.
 Marrakech was the fourth city I visited and it was completely unlike the other places I had been.

 At first it was in a good way: the architecture was grand (even their train station is spectacular), the Guéliz area is super trendy (they even have a Starbucks!), and it’s a busy city with public gardens scattered around it (including a Cyber Park with WiFi–yes, please!).